VU-BEAM-Lab/GENRE/README.md

 % conditioning of the model matrices, this reduced precision can lead to
 % significantly different results.
 Therefore, if you select single
 % precision, then you should ensure that this precision is sufficient
 % for your application.
-If you are uncertain, then it is best to use
+If you are uncertain, then it is recommended to use
 % double precision.
 precision = 'single';